Freddie Woodward

 Woodward is the current British 3m synchro (with James Heatly) and 1m individual champion, winning both events at the 2018 British Diving Championships.

 Woodward retired in 2018, stating that a career in competitive diving was not sustainable in his current position.
 He subsequently spent 6 months on a cruise-liner, acting as an on-board aquatics performer, before returning to the UK.
 He has since continued in his work as an on-board aquatics performer for a second cruise season.

+Personal life

+In 2026, Woodward said he was addicted to porn while growing up, including while in training for the Olympics.